 The reverse is also true.
 When we are connected and attuned lovingly with our partner we are also picking up on implicit messages.
 A smile, a wink, the dilation of their pupils, the soothing clam of their voice.
 We feel calm, safe, and cherished.
 We are still responding from our nervous system and now we have good feeling hormones in our blood stream and we are no longer in survival.
 We are in safety, sweetness, and connection.

-Now that the experts have validated our ability to pick up on our partner’s micro-gestures through facts and science…what do we do now?
+Now that the experts have validated our ability to pick up on our partner’s micro-gestures…what do we do now?

 As a therapist, I encourage my client’s to share research and information on interpersonal neurobiology, attachment, and limbic responses with their partner.

 Often, however, the response I get back is something along the following:

 - They won’t watch it.

 If you believe these things to be true for yourself and your relationship, you are probably right.
 The truth is, you cannot make someone learn more, or see things your way, or show them evidence to suggest that you are right….because that means that they are wrong.

 Which triggers the nervous system into fight, flight or freeze…

 Which promotes defensiveness and attack…

 Which defeats the purpose of trying to connect with your partner.